 - Select Computers in the top menu.
-Select the My organization tab of the computer tree in the left panel. - To launch an immediate scan on a group of computers, select the context menu of the group.
-Select Scan now Q. The Select the type of scan window opens. - Select the scan type: The entire computer or Critical areas (Recommended).
-Click OK.
-The New scan task created message appears and the task is added to the list in the Tasks section. - To schedule a scan on a group of computers, click the context menu of the group.
-Select Schedule scan ©.
-A new scan task is created.
-For information about how to configure it, see Configuring a scan task.
+Select the My organization tab of the computer tree in the left panel. - To launch an immediate disinfection task on a group of computers, select the context menu of the group.
+Select Disinfect .
+The New disinfection task created message appears and the task is added to the list in the Tasks section.